kbknapp/blog-kbknapp-dev/posts/004_rust_cli.md

 * `long, short` tells clap to create a long `--foo` and short `-f` switch automatically based off the field name.
 * `arg_enum` tells clap to use the field's enum as the value variants.
+* `#[derive(ArgEnum)` this allows clap to use the enum variants as values for a particular argument.
+It does things like auto-derive `std::str::FromStr` and handles ASCII upper/lowercase differences as well as comparing the supplied value at runtime to the one of the variants.

 Notice we included an enum `OutFormat` with two variants.
 This allows us to limit the possible values provided on the CLI to known values.
 It also allows us